-If you or a loved one are dealing with a substance use disorder or a co-occurring disorder, The Recovery Village Palm Beach can help.
-To learn more about our comprehensive treatment plans, call The Recovery Village Palm Beach to speak with a representative today.
+If you or a loved one are dealing with a substance use disorder or a co-occurring disorder, The Recovery Village Palm Beach at Baptist Health can help.
+To learn more about our comprehensive treatment plans, call The Recovery Village Palm Beach at Baptist Health to speak with a representative today.
 Find out how professional addiction treatment can help you.
 Take the first step toward a healthier future and call today.

 Tyrer, Peter.
 “Nidotherapy: a cost‐effective systematic environmental intervention.”
 World Psychiatry, June 2019.
 Accessed September 12, 2019.